-In recent years, much has been written about loneliness in modern age people, in particular amongst the younger and the elder generations: Loneliness is on the increase.
+In recent years, much has been written about loneliness, in particular amongst the younger and the elder generations: Loneliness is on the increase.

 In modern day life, many people struggle with loneliness; and for many expats, loneliness is an unwanted, but faithful companion whom the recent/current pandemic hasn't helped alleviate feelings of loneliness, isolation and homesickness.

 Try to embrace the situation for what it is.
 You may feel lonely right now, but as with most other emotions, it can be transitory.
 Accepting your vulnerability to loneliness and your need for social interaction can help lessen the challenge.

 Be compassionate and continue to do things for yourself which you enjoy.
 Even if you do them alone for some time.

 During challenging times, self-care is key: Exercising, eating well, and looking after your mental health are important factors in supporting yourself.